Dawson Overland Trail

 Along the trail from Takhini to Braeburn travelers will be passing in the vicinity of several active trap lines, hunting areas, and a variety of First Nations lands.
 There are many Yukoners who depend on these areas as one of their primary food sources, so please travel respectfully and stay on designated trails as much as possible.

-At approximately the half way point on this section the K.S.A. has constructed a small warm up cabin.
-It offers a shelter with wood stove and bunk bed, and outside is a fire pit and picnic table.
+At the half way point on this section the K.S.A. has constructed a small warm up cabin.
+Co-ordinates 61.1315° N, 135.9828° W. It offers a shelter with wood stove and bunk bed, and outside is a fire pit and picnic table.
 Anyone is welcome to use it as a place to stop, warm up and cook some lunch.
-However, please respect it by taking your garbage with you and leaving the cabin in good clean shape when you’re done.
+All we ask in return is when you’re ready to leave please respect our cabin and all that use it by leaving the cabin and surrounding area clean, in good shape and ready for the next guest.
 It was built entirely by volunteers using donated materials, and is unmaintained.
 How you leave it is how the next group will find it.